Nursing homes are like residential care homes, but they also provide medical care from a qualified nurse who is on site 24 hours a day.

 How much does a nursing home cost?

-Research from Knight Frank (2016 Care homes trading performance review, published October 2016) indicates that the average weekly cost of nursing care in the UK in the financial year 2015-16 was £726; or £37,750 per year.
+Research by LaingBuisson for their Care of older people UK market report (28th edition, published May 2017) indicates that the average weekly cost of nursing care in the UK in the financial year 2016-17 was £841; or £43,700 per year.
 For more detailed information about the cost of care across the UK, see our information about care home fees.

 Nursing homes near me or my relative